 5. Equifax finalises the investigation

 We will notify you in writing what the result of our investigation is.
 If a correction is required, Equifax will send you a letter notifying you that the correction has been made.
-Equifax will also issue you with an updated copy of your Credit Report.
+Equifax will also issue you with an updated copy of your Equifax credit report.

-If a correction is made to your report, Equifax will notify any recipients of your report within the three months prior to the correction being made, in accordance with its obligations under the Credit Reporting Code.
+If a correction is made to your report, Equifax will notify any credit providers who have received a copy of your Equifax credit report within the three months prior to the correction being made, in accordance with its obligations under the Credit Reporting Code.
 Equifax will do this automatically at the time the correction is made.